Carreau/phd-dissertation/parts/part1.rst

 *************************************
 ..
 2

-Living cells are complex organism, for which each function may require a number of interacting proteins and components.
-To understand the action of each individual component it is needed to isolate of modify their actin independently.
+Living cells are complex organisms, for which each function requires a number of interacting proteins and components.
+To understand the action of each individual component it is needed to isolate or modify their actions independently.

-In order to achieve the  precise tuning of each component independently two approach are envisageable.
+In order to achieve the  precise tuning of each component independently two approachs are envisageable.
 An approach referred to  as "Top-Down" where starting from the full system — in our case the cell — we will modify or remove each of the component and study the global change of behavior.
-It is a complex process that might be difficult to interpret as biological system have often multiple pathways and feedback loop to regulate each of their process.
-With the large number of component that constitute a living cell, it is also relatively difficult to come up with the minimal system necessary to replicate a behavior.
+This is a complex process that might be difficult to interpret as biological systems have often multiple pathways and feedback loop to regulate each of their processes.
+With the large number of components that constitute a living cell, it is also relatively difficult to come up with the minimal system necessary to replicate a behavior.

 The other approach, also referred to as the  bottom-up approach, require to